 - a minimum share of sustainable investments; - an overall portfolio alignment with a temperature scenario equal or lower than 2.5 degrees.
-As the availability and reliability of company climate data evolves over time, the Sub-Fund aims to be aligned with a temperature scenario equal or lower than 2 degrees by January 1st 2025. - an investment in a higher share of total assets under management in high stake companies than the Sub-Fund's reference benchmark.
-High stake companies are defined by the EU Climate Benchmark regulation as those belonging to one of the sectors considered to play the biggest role in achieving the Paris Agreement objectives.
+As the availability and reliability of company climate data evolves over time, the Sub-Fund aims to be aligned with a temperature scenario equal or lower than 2 degrees in 2025. - an investment in a higher share of total assets under management in high stake companies than the Sub-Fund's reference benchmark.
+High stake companies are defined by the EU Climate Benchmark regulation as those belonging to one of the sectors considered to play the biggest role in achieving the Paris Agreement objectives. - Eligible companies need to have individual revenue / capex / orderbook exposure to the activities contributing to a cleaner, safer or smarter mobility of at least 10%.